 These are less common than fungal nail infections, and they may have different signs and symptoms.
 They include:

-Infections caused by bacteria, which can make the nail appear thick and hard, and the skin around the nail and the cuticle looks red and swollen.
+Infections caused by bacteria, which can make the nail appear thick and hard, aor sometimes green.
+The skin around the nail and cuticle can look red and swollen.

 Fungal Nail Infection Symptoms

 Because the toes and feet are often exposed to damp, warm areas, where the infection is spread, fungal nail infections affect the toes more than the fingers.
 Your feet are also more likely to be exposed to fungal infections if you: